US tariff rate cut: Swiss press are upbeat but warn of high cost

 +Get the most important news from Switzerland in your inbox

-“Thank you President Trump,” wrote 24 Heures and Tribune de Genève, quoting a tweet posted by the Swiss government on Friday on social network X after the deal was announced.
+“Thank you President Trump,” wrote 24 Heures and Tribune de Genève, quoting a tweet posted by the Swiss government on Friday on the social media platform X after the deal was announced.
 “Like our European neighbours, our country can finally rejoice in the fact that it will ‘only’ be taxed at 15%, at the cost of major economic concessions,” they declared.

 But this “thank you” just confirms what the whole world already knows, say the papers: “Switzerland has been slow to understand: Donald Trump sets the rules.”
 They also talk of the “long diplomatic lapses of our Federal Council”, which “will have been slow to get up to speed and decipher the American president’s compass, his erratic and brutal policy”.